 Interior design education at Sam Houston State University provides a broad experience in design, critical thinking and problem solving, computer graphics, building codes, design history, materials, sustainability, space planning, construction and overall design competencies.
-During the program, emphasis is placed on designers to be energy and sustainability conscious.
-Evidence-based design is widespread in the profession, especially in healthcare design, which uses past experiences, research and practice-set-precedence for future buildings and interiors.
-Interior designers never stop learning about new ways to do things, new products or new workplace practices.
-Computer knowledge is imperative with programs such as Revit® and its building information system (BIM) accomplishing tasks and changes in seconds which took hours just a few years ago.
-The coursework in the program will provide the foundations for the needed skill set to have a productive career within the field.
+During the program, emphasis is placed on design that is energy and sustainability conscious.
+Evidence-based design is widespread in the profession, especially in healthcare design, which uses past experiences, research and practice-set precedence for future buildings and interiors.
+Computer knowledge is imperative with programs such as AutoCAD®, Revit® and SketchUp®.
+The coursework in the program provides the foundations for the needed skill set to have a productive career within the field.
 Students complete an internship experience at the end of the senior year which provides the opportunity for student interns to be hired into permanent employment positions.

 Interior design courses are a continual building process, learning fundamentals first and concluding with a senior capstone project.
 Courses must be taken consecutively, through a minimum of six semesters, to remain on track in the program.
 Students who plan to transfer should seriously review the course equivalencies as they enroll in courses at their college to be sure the credits will transfer.
 Majors must maintain a 2.0 GPA in their interior design and related courses to be eligible for graduation.

-A degree in interior design is one of the most flexible degrees.
+A degree in interior design is a broad-reaching degree.
 Graduates can practice in any of the following specialties: